glouppe/info8002-large-scale-data-systems/project/README.md

     - `get(key)`
     Searches the Blockchain for the latest value with the specified key.
     - `get_all(key)`
     Retrieves all values from the Blockchain with the specified key.
+Due to the transactional nature of a Blockchain, you can implicitely get `versioning` for free.
+In principle, this method iterates through all blocks (unless you have indexing data-structures) to search for all versions of the specified key.
   * code the reproduce the experiments and the associated plots,
   * broadcast implementation to dissipate information through your Blockchain network (choose wisely),
 - A **report** in PDF format that must include: